MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

     ![Authoring overview.](media/authoring-overview.PNG "Authoring overview")

-     >[!NOTE]
+     > [!NOTE]
-     > You can [add a guest user in Dynamics 365 Guides](admin-add-guest-user.md) for users that have an Azure Active Directory account but aren't members of your organization.
+     > You can [add a guest user in Dynamics 365 Guides](admin-add-guest-user.md) for users that have a Microsoft Entra account but aren't members of your organization.
 Guest users can only operate guides in the HoloLens app; they can't author guides in the PC or HoloLens apps.

 Ready to jump in?
 Choose one or more of these links to get underway: